Skip to content

 deltafi data-source get <name> [--format|-o <json|yaml>]

-• load-on-error: Create or update an on-error data source
+• load [files...]: Create or update data sources from configuration files

 bash